Responding to a cyber security incident

 • What about non-financial costs?
 Will lack of access prevent you from providing key services?

 • What is your practice’s tolerance for payment of ransoms?
-Will it refuse to pay them on principle?
+Will it refuse to pay on principle?

 Continuing your practice while the cyber incident is resolved